Press Acclaim

 The Piano

-"Min Kwon’s captivation enthusiasm on stage, coupled with superb technique, warm emotional lyricism, and explosive energy, truly made for a magnificent performance.
+"Min Kwon’s captivating enthusiasm on stage, coupled with superb technique, warm emotional lyricism, and explosive energy, truly made for a magnificent performance.
 She is a first class artist and veteran performer.
 I wish her kudos on the world stage."

 Read More